-Under a security agreement dated 30 July 2002 between Anglian Water Services Financing Plc (AWSF), Anglian Water Services Limited (AWSL), Anglian Water Services Overseas Holdings Limited (AWSOH), Anglian Water Services Holdings Limited (AWSH) and Deutsche Trustee Company Limited a fixed and floating charge was created over the assets of Anglian Water Services Limited to the extent permissible under the Water Industry Act 1991.
-In addition, there is a fixed charge over the issued share capital of AWSL, AWSOH and AWSF.
-At 31 March 2023 this charge applies to £6,845.0 million (2022: £6,456.4 million) of the debt listed above.
+A security agreement dated 30 July 2002 between Anglian Water Services Financing Plc, Anglian Water Services Limited, Anglian Water Services Overseas Holdings Limited, Anglian Water Services Holdings Limited and Deutsche Trustee Company Limited (as Agent and Trustee for itself and each of the Finance Parties to the Global Secured Medium Term Note Programme) created a fixed and floating charge over the assets of Anglian Water Services Limited to the extent permissible under the Water Industry Act 1991.
+In addition, there is a fixed charge over the issued share capital of Anglian Water Services Financing Plc, Anglian Water Services Limited and Anglian Water Services UK Parent Limited.
+At 31 March 2024, this charge applies to £7,947.6 million (2023: £6,845.0 million) of the debt listed above.

 In accordance with an intercompany loan agreement made in 2002, debt issue costs are excluded from the amounts disclosed in these financial statements.
 This is because under the loan agreement all debt issue costs are borne by the parent company, Anglian Water Services Limited.
-As at 31 March 2023 unamortised debt issue costs totalled £14.1 million (2022: £19.7 million).
+As at 31 March 2024 unamortised debt issue costs totalled £26.9 million (2023: £14.1 million).